Improving forecasting performance using covariate-dependent copula models: Posterior inference and forecasting evaluation

-The updating scheme is used in e.g. \citet{villani2009regression} and \citet{villani2012generalized} where it is shown that Metropolis--Hastings with finite-step Newton proposals increases the convergence rate rapidly.
-The algorithm only requires the gradient for the marginal distribution and copula model with respect to their the (low-dimensional) parameters.
-Appendix \ref{sec:chain-rule} documents the details for calculating the gradient with respect to copula features for reparametrized copulas in the MCMC implementation with both independent and dependent link functions.
+The finite-step Newton proposal was originally used in \citet{villani2009regression,villani2012generalized} for univariate mixture models where the gating function and parameters in mixing components are parameterized in terms of covariates.
+It is shown in their applications that the Metropolis--Hastings algorithm with finite-step Newton proposals increases the convergence rate rapidly.
+We extend the algorithm to our covariate-dependent copula models which only requires the gradient for the marginal distribution and copula model with respect to their features. \ref{sec:chain-rule} documents the details for calculating the gradient with respect to the copula features for reparametrized copulas in the MCMC implementation.

-An alternative approach is the two-stage estimation method which first independently estimate the margins and then estimates the copula likelihood conditional on the estimated margins, see e.g. \citet{xu1996statistical} and \citet{joe1997multivariate}.
-The two-stage estimation method is widely used as it reduces the computational difficulty in maximizing the likelihood for high-dimensional copula models. \citet{joe2005asymptotic} shows that the asymptotic relative efficiency of the two-stage estimation procedure depends on how close the copula is to the Fréchet bounds.
-The initial values for the MCMC are obtained by numerical optimization of the posterior distribution.
-Alternatively, one can use the estimates from a two-stage approach as initial values.
-An R package for estimating the covariate-dependent copula model with our MCMC scheme is available upon request.
+We also implement a fully Bayesian version of the two-stage estimation method for comparison purposes.
+In the two-stage approach, we first independently estimate the posterior of marginal models and then estimates the posterior of copula model conditional on the posterior of marginal models.
+The idea of the two-stage estimation is widely used in copula modeling, as it reduces the computational complexity in calculating the posterior for high-dimensional copula models.
+We compare the efficiency based on our proposed joint approach and the two-stage approach in the simulation studies in Section \ref{sec:simulation} and the real data application in Section \ref{sec:application}.